marian-code/ssh-utilities/README.rst

 .. note::

-    for more usage exmples please refer to `documnetation <https://ssh-utilities.readthedocs.io/en/latest/>`_
+    for more detailed usage examples please refer to `documnetation <https://ssh-utilities.readthedocs.io/en/latest/>`_

 ``Connection`` factory supports dict-like indexing by values that are in